 In I/O bound applications, the usual advice is to use a larger cache, rather than go to a solid-state disk.
 This is certainly cheaper, but it doesn't always give the same level of performance.
 Cache works best in environments where I/O surges are followed by slower periods when the information in the cache can be transferred to hard disks.
 However, not all applications follow this pattern, especially as transaction processing system become more sophisticated and more heavily loaded.
 If the system doesn't have enough time to transfer the data to the disk, then performance suffers as soon as the cache fills.

 In these cases a sufficiently large solid-state disk can store an entire day's transactions and send the information to disk.
-A good example is an application tracking
+A good example is an application tracking a lot of stock transactions.
+While the market is open the pace may be too fast to keep a cache flushed.
+Then, after the market closes, the solid-state disk can transfer the information to hard disks.

 Of course you could do the same thing by keeping the transactions in RAM.
 However, solid-state disks have elaborate power protection and other features to keep from losing data, making them more secure than conventional RAM.